Sign-in activity reports in the Azure Active Directory portal

 With an application-centric view of your sign-in data, you can answer questions such as:

 - Who is using my applications?

-- What are the top 3 applications in your organization?
+- What are the top three applications in your organization?

-Your entry point to this data is the top 3 applications in your organization within the last 30 days report in the Overview section under Enterprise applications.
+The entry point to this data is the top three applications in your organization.
+The data is contained within the last 30 days report in the Overview section under Enterprise applications.

-The app usage graph weekly aggregations of sign ins for your top 3 applications in a given time period.
+The app-usage graphs weekly aggregations of sign-ins for your top three applications in a given time period.
 The default for the time period is 30 days.

 If you want to, you can set the focus on a specific application.